 The Court of Appeal in Orange County upheld the divorce court.
 Spouses owe each other a mutual fiduciary duty regarding community property and must make full disclosures of all important facts and information related to those assets.
 The duty of disclosure does not require a demand for information.
-The Court of Appeal determined the divorce court could determine the point of breach of fiduciary duty and thus correctly decided the amount to award wife.
+The Court of Appeal agreed with wife’s Orange County divorce attorney and determined the divorce court could determine the point of breach of fiduciary duty and thus correctly decided the amount to award wife.

-Wife’s divorce lawyer also appealed the divorce court’s decision asserting the date of breach should be determined when the account was at its highest value.
-The Court of Appeal in Orange County disagreed with this argument based on the legislative intent of statutes defining breach of fiduciary duty.
+Wife’s Orange County divorce lawyer also appealed the divorce court’s decision asserting the date of breach should be determined when the account was at its highest value.
+The Court of Appeal disagreed with husband’s Orange County divorce attorney argument based on the legislative intent of statutes defining breach of fiduciary duty.
 The legislature stated that the likelihood of taking advantage of the limited opportunity for maximum gain would be “speculative at best.”
-The Court of Appeal in Orange County determined the proper remedy was half the value of the assets on the date husband made undisclosed investment.
+The Court of Appeal determined the proper remedy was half the value of the assets on the date husband made undisclosed investment.

 In re Marriage of Kamgar (2017) 18 Cal.
 App.
 5th 136